(originally posted March 8, 2009)

 We ordered a pizza last night and my six year old went with me to pick it up.
 As I waited at the counter to pay, she asked me for a penny to throw into the fountain at the back of the restaurant.

 I gave her one and then one extra, with instructions for a wish to be made on my behalf.
-I realize that his is plainly against the wishing rules, but the rules, for all they’re worth, haven’t played it quite straight with me either.
+I realize that this is plainly against the wishing rules, but the rules, for all they’re worth, haven’t played it quite straight with me either.
 And besides, it made her a full inch taller, that mission, being in charge of my wish.
 I watched her tapping the coins together self-consciously as she slipped through the seated diners, seeing them twist in their chairs to smile at the way she doesn’t quite acknowledge that there’s anyone else in the room.
-She always looks like she wants to sparkle and be invisible all at the same time.
+She always looks as if she wants to sparkle and be invisible all at the same time.

 She came back to me, her nervous smirk a little tighter now that she was empty-handed and too old to finger-fidget in full view of everyone.